Gender Discrimination, Harassment, Retaliation, and Title IX Policy

 503-577-6703

-The Title IX Coordinator or a designee will promptly provide resources and referrals provided to any person who reports experiencing Sexual Harassment.
-Upon receipt of the report, the Title IX Coordinator will determine if there is a campus safety issue and act accordingly, as well as determine next steps of action.
+The Title IX Coordinator (or designee) will promptly provide resources and referrals to any individual reporting Sexual Harassment.
+Upon receipt, the Coordinator will assess whether there is an immediate campus safety issue and take appropriate action, as well as determine the next steps.

 On-Campus Resources: